 All activities will present scientifically rigorous and evidence-based content without commercial bias.
 CME activities will be planned, implemented, and evaluated based on principles of effective adult learning and will adhere to ACCME Accreditation Criteria, Standards for Integrity and Independence in Accredited Continuing Education, and applicable policies.

 The intended target audience includes healthcare professionals from a variety of clinical, academic, and research settings.

 NFID utilizes the instructional methods and media best suited to meeting the objectives of the specific educational activity.
 Formats include:

-- Live conferences and symposia with didactic presentations, panel and roundtable discussions, small group interactions, case studies, and audience participation.
+Live conferences and courses with didactic presentations, panel and roundtable discussions, small group interactions, case studies, and audience participation;

-- Self-directed enduring materials in print and electronic format.
+Self-directed enduring materials in print and electronic format; and

-Additional resources designed to support these CME activities include an updated website with focused disease- and age-specific content; fact sheets for healthcare professionals, media, and the public; monographs, calls to action, and white papers; and patient education materials.
+Additional resources designed to support these CME activities include an updated website with focused disease- and age-specific content; fact sheets for healthcare professionals, media, and the general public; monographs, calls to action, and reports; and patient education materials.